Accelerate progress towards a net zero world

 Expected Benefits

 The main benefit to consumers will be the development of a more resilient network and a reduction in delays to the installation of LCT due to the requirement for time consuming reinforcement work.
+It will directly inform the new interventions we will use in ED3.

 Progress